 - IF applying for the Bobby R. Alford, MD Endowed Research Grant, see Preceptor/Mentor Instructions in the online application

 Biographical Sketches (Biosketch)

 Include a biosketch for all key personnel.
 Start with the principal investigator.
 List any collaborating investigators who participate in the scientific development/execution of the project.
 Include all degrees for every individual.
 Biographical sketches and other support must be included for each individual named.
-A sample biosketch is available here.
+Sample biosketches are available in the online application.

 Human and Animal subjects